At least 1 dead and 4 critically wounded in shooting at California church

 At least one person is dead and four are critically injured after a shooting Sunday at a church in Laguna Woods, California, according to the sheriff's department.

-"Our FF/PM's (firefighters/paramedics) are on scene and treating and transporting multiple patients.
-Updates will follow," a tweet from the Orange County Fire Authority said.
+"The identity of the decedent will be released pending official identification by the Coroner and notification of next of kin," a statement from the sheriff's office said.

+About 30-40 people were in attendance at the reception, according to Hallock.

-California Governor Gavin Newsom said his office is "actively monitoring the shooting at a church in Laguna Woods and working closely with local law enforcement."
+California Governor Gavin Newsom said his office is "working closely with local law enforcement."

 "No one should have to fear going to their place of worship.
 Our thoughts are with the victims, community, and all those impacted by this tragic event," Newsom said in a tweet.